I Have Something to Say about Humanism

 Though I didn’t win last time, I did manage to pull in 13 percent of the vote in the 2016 primary without any support from the Democratic party whatsoever, even as the very first black Satanist to ever run for office (you could probably more accurately refer to me as a satanic progressive Democrat).
 This time, I plan to win.

 I urge other humanists to stand behind me and support me in this race.
 But first, I want to make clear that my brand of humanism is all-encompassing—I use data and compassion to determine what should matter to me as a human being and as a candidate.
-As I told Time in 2016, I also make sure to see the issues from as many perspectives as possible, and that’s where Satanism comes in for me—Satan as the rebel, as the unsilenced inquirer.
+As I told Time, I also make sure to see the issues from as many perspectives as possible, and that’s where Satanism comes in for me—Satan as the rebel, as the unsilenced inquirer.

 My secular, humanist, and atheist community is full of tenacious, talented, and brave unsilenced inquiry.
 But as a black man, I can’t help but look at the slow motion genocide of the black man in America and ask myself, “Where are the humanists?
 When are the humanists coming to the rescue?”

 I know we all have a lot going on.
 I don’t necessarily blame the atheist, secular, and humanist community for overlooking the data on what amounts to continued segregation and modern slavery of black people, because it’s just not obvious to most of our demographic.
 The fact is, most of the atheist community is white for complex and myriad reasons.